MarceloHadad/MarceloHadad/README.md

 [![LinkedIn](https://img.shields.io/badge/-LinkedIn-%230077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/MarceloHadad/)

-I am a Software Engineer with a strong background in developing systems related to the Financial Market.
+I am a Software Developer with a strong background in developing systems related to the Financial Market.
 My professional journey encompasses a variety of projects, including mobile applications, web applications, and low-level systems.
 I have extensive experience in both Front-End and Back-End development.

 My primary strength lies in adaptability.
-My ability to quickly adjust to new challenges, technologies, and evolving environments is what drives my success in the field of software engineering.
+My ability to quickly adjust to new challenges, technologies, and evolving environments is what drives my success in the field of software development.
 I am committed to delivering high-quality solutions and continuously improving to meet the demands of the technology industry.

 ### 🌟 Specialties